mmpashby/mmpashby.github.io/_posts/2024-09-01-observability-tracing.md

 #### Context

-This is an important feature of spans.
+Context is an important feature of spans.
 The span context carries information about the span as it propagates through different components and services in the tree.

 The trace/span context is a request-scoped data object such as: